Parish Groups

 Keeping Faith

-Composed of parishioners further on in life, this group gathers for a pot-luck supper, followed by a brief presentation and facilitated discussion related to the cultivation of one’s life with God.
-The group is currently working its way through Trevor Hudson’s
+Composed of parishioners further on in life, this group gathers in each other's homes for a pot-luck dinner, a brief presentation, and facilitated discussion about the ongoing cultivation of one’s life with God.
+For more information, contact parishioners John Gilstad or

 Phil Morrison.

-Light on the Hill:
+Light on the Hill

 Seeking spiritual refreshment and connection with like-minded believers?
-This group of young couples and single people meets monthly for dinner, Bible study, and occasional outings.
-This year, the group will read the
+This group of young couples and single people gathers for a monthly dinner, Bible study, and occasional outings in an effort to maintain faithfulness to God amidst career demands in a changing world.
+For more information, contact parishioners Kaleigh Ballinger or Kelsey Carlson.

 Prime Timers